PaulKearns/Blockchain-Project/DESIGN.md

 ### Application

-Our application is essentially a store/marketplace to buy different types of monkeys using the currency, apecoin.
+Our application is essentially a store/marketplace to buy different types of monkeys using the currency.
 This is run on file shop.py.
 1. shop.py
 The shop offers a user options to create/select a new user, or purchase a monkey from a list of monkeys printed to the terminal.
 Upon a change to the record, which occurs with every action by the user, the shop contacts the tracker and selects an active node at random to mine a new block with the updated record.
 There should only be one instance of this program run and it should always be for a freshly started blockchain network.
 With multiple shops running, the network will contain intermingled records from different shops.
 If the network is not restarted when the shop is, there will be blocks at the beginning of the chain from a dead shop.
 Command line arguments: